Eventador/eventador.github.io/_documentation/getting_started_guide.md

 ## Building Pipelines

 Pipelines are created on a deployment.
-So a deployment must first be created for the pipeline to reside on.
-A deployment is a group of AWS compute resources under the pipeline.
-Multiple pipelines may exist on a deployment.
+So a deployment must first be created for the pipeline.
+A deployment is a group of AWS compute resources.
+Multiple pipelines may exist on a single deployment.
 Deployments are scaled independently of each other.
-A pipeline a Kafka topic and all the associated components including a PipelineDB role and database.
+When a pipeline is created, a Kafka topic is created for that pipeline along with all the required plumbing and components.

 The [Eventador Console](https://console.eventador.io) allows for creation of a deployments and pipelines.